ethereum/secure-drop/README.md

 ## New setup

 Make a fork of the repository.
 Set environment variables in `.env` file, using the provided example.
 Customise the templates and code.
 Update public keys in [static/js/public-keys.js](static/js/public-keys.js).
-Deploy to your web server.
+Deploy to your web server or K8s cluster.

 ## Security